kavinpuri/QuantFinance/README.md

-# Unsupervised Learning Trading Strategy
+# 📈 Unsupervised Learning Trading Strategy

 This repository contains Python code for implementing an unsupervised learning trading strategy using machine learning techniques.

-## Overview
+## 🚀 Overview

 The trading strategy aims to:

-1. Group similar assets based on their features using K-Means clustering.
+🔍 **Analyze Data**: Group similar assets based on their features using K-Means clustering.
-2. Select assets for each month based on the cluster and form a portfolio.
+📊 **Portfolio Construction**: Select assets for each month based on the cluster and form a portfolio.
-3. Optimize the portfolio using Efficient Frontier max sharpe ratio optimization.
+⚖️ **Optimization**: Optimize the portfolio using Efficient Frontier max sharpe ratio optimization.
-4. Calculate daily portfolio returns and compare them to NIFTY500 returns.
+📉 **Performance Evaluation**: Calculate daily portfolio returns and compare them to NIFTY500 returns.

-## Key Features
+## 🔑 Key Features

 ### Data Collection and Preprocessing